Myrtle Beach, SC 2021

 Mark Acierno received his DVM from Mississippi State University in 2000.
 After completing an internship in small animal medicine and surgery, he completed an internal medicine residency at Tufts University.
 He is a professor at Midwestern University, a boarded internal medicine specialist and a member of the Society of Veterinary Nephrology and Urology.
 His research interests include hypertension, kidney disease and renal replacement therapies.
 Dr. Acierno is the author of more than 40 peer-reviewed publications and 15 book chapters.
 Currently, he is developing one of the most comprehensive nephrology / urology programs in the world, which is based out of Phoenix AZ.

-1. Challenging UTI and antimicrobial therapy
+1. UTI and antimicrobial therapy - since when don't we treat bacteriuria!

-2. Kidney emergencies - Emergency treatment of nephrotoxins.
+2. Emergency treatment of nephrotoxins.

 4. IMHA/ITP - an internist's prospective

-6. Hypertension - new guidelines new recomendations
+6. Hypertension - new guidelines new recommendations